 The Community Outreach and Field Placement Services (COFPS), Located in ED 322, primary mission is to provide a high quality field experience program for teacher education candidates in the College of Education.
-The COFPS office provides financial support and opportunities to assist pre-service and student teacher candidates for their diverse field experiences in urban, suburban, rural, and international settings.
+The COFPS office provides opportunities to assist pre-service and student teacher candidates for their diverse field experiences in urban, suburban and rural settings.
 A record of each teacher candidate's field experiences is maintained in COFPS as required by the Illinois State Board of Education.
 In addition, the office provides a range outreach services to support enrollment, retention, and graduation.
-COFPS follows up on leads to assist in the establishment of alternative route Cohorts, and administers the Field Based Teacher Internship Program (FB/TIP).